Tyler-Hostetler/BioSynthNexus/README.md

    3. Some accession ID FASTAs may fail to be obtained due to their absence within UniProt

-Note: At anyone of these steps the Output can be saved to a text document.
+Note: At anyone of these steps the Output can be saved to a text document by clicking `Save`.
-Simply click `Save` and a window will appear allowing you select the directory you would like to save the file.

 ### Example 2: